renan-siqueira/my-own-WGAN-GP-implementation/README.md

-# My Own GAN Implementation
+# My Own WGAN-GP Implementation

 My own GAN implementation with Pytorch.
 Adapted to utilize GPU if you have an NVIDIA graphics card.